-- it must contain 1-letter strings in the Amino Acid alphabet; - its names must be identical to names(GENETIC_CODE); - it must have an alt_init_codons attribute on it, that lists the alternative if.fuzzy.codon How fuzzy codons (i.e codon with IUPAC ambiguities) should be handled.
-Accepted values are:
+- it must contain 1-letter strings in the Amino Acid alphabet; - its names must be identical to names(GENETIC_CODE); - it must have an alt_init_codons attribute on it, that lists the alternative initiation codons.

 The default value for genetic.code is GENETIC_CODE, which represents The Standard Genetic Code.
-See ?AA_ALPHABET for the Amino Acid alphabet, and ?GENETIC CODE for The Standard Genetic Code and its known variants.
+See ?AA_ALPHABET for the Amino Acid alphabet, and ?GENETIC_CODE for The Standard Genetic Code and its known variants.